dev-rashedin/servest/packages/create-servest/templates/express-modular-cjs/README.md

 package.json        # Project manifest

+### Usage
+The app listens on the port defined in .env (PORT), defaulting to 3000.
+Access the root route at / to check server status.

-## Notes
+### Notes
 - The folder structure encourages modular feature development inside `modules/`.
 - The `express-error-toolkit` handles error middleware out of the box.
 - You can add your features under `modules/` manually or via CLI commands.
 - Feel free to customize and expand according to your app’s needs.

-### Usage
-The app listens on the port defined in .env (PORT), defaulting to 3000.
-Access the root route at / to check server status.

 License
 MIT